-A new monograph by Sze Tsung Nicolás Leong, Paris, Novembre, will be available from Steidl on July 24, 2018.
+A new monograph by Sze Tsung Nicolás Leong, Paris, Novembre, was published in Summer 2018 by Steidl.
 The artist, who was in Paris on November 13, 2015, documented the streets of the city in the wake of the coordinated terrorist attacks that evening.
 Containing 20 powerful photographs, Paris, Novembre, is an unfamiliar portrait of the city following the traumatic event.
 For more information, please visit the Steidl website.

 Works from Sze Tsung Nicolás Leong’s Horizons series were on view at the New York Public Library from March 24 - July 2nd, 2017.
 Viewpoints: Latin America in Photographs explored the geography, people, and rich culture of Latin America from the 1860s through the present, exhibiting over 100 images drawn exclusively from the Library’s immense Photography Collection.
 For more information, please visit the New York Public Library website.

 Sze Tsung Leong’s work was featured in the exhibition On Escape and Concurrence: Inverting the Gaze at Novo Banco in Lisbon, Portugal from November 10, 2016 – May 31, 2017.
 Comprised of works from Novo Banco’s permanent collection, the exhibition aimed to shift the focus of the viewer from an analytical to an emotional exploration of the photographs.
 Other featured artists include Candida Höfer, William Eggleston, Wolfgang Tillmans and Elger Esser.
 For more information, please visit the Novo Banco website.